HewlettPackard/Docker-SimpliVity/ops/README.md

 ### Environment configuration

 All Environment-related variables should be here.
-All of them are described in the Table 7 below.
+All of them are described in the Table 11 below.

+**Table 11.** Environment variables

 | Variable | Description                              |
 | -------- | ---------------------------------------- |